Skip to content

 925 = sterling silver (92.5% pure silver)

-3. Be Aware of the 24% VAT — and a More Realistic Airport Process
+3. Be Aware of the 24% VAT tax — and the Airport Process

-We're not customs lawyers, and these rules shift year to year — but based on 20+ years sourcing directly from Greek workshops and helping customers navigate this exact process, here's the current picture: Greece's VAT is 24%, and it's already baked into the price on the tag (no surprise line-item at checkout).
+We're not customs lawyers, and these rules shift year to year — but based on 20+ years sourcing directly from Greek workshops and helping customers navigate this exact process, here's the current picture: Greece's VAT (national sales tax) is 24%.
 If you qualify for a refund (you live outside the EU, and your purchase meets the store's minimum spend — commonly around €50), the merchant can issue you a tax-free form right then.
 You'll need your passport on you while shopping, which remains the most annoying part of the whole program.

 Don't expect Paris-style speed.
-A lot of our customers have shopped in Paris, where French customs uses self-service "PABLO" kiosks — you scan a barcode on your phone or paper form before security, and most travelers are approved electronically in a couple of minutes with no officer involved.
-Athens hasn't gotten there yet.
-The customs stamp at Athens International Airport still requires a staffed Customs office (located across from Check-in Counter 61), and — important — you have to do this before you check your bags, so keep your jewelry in your carry-on, not your suitcase.
+In France and some other countries you can use self-service "PABLO" kiosks.
+Simply scan a barcode on your phone or paper form at airport security, and get cleared n a couple of minutes with no officer involved.
+As of 2026 Greece hasn't gotten there yet.
+The customs stamp at Athens International Airport still requires a staffed Customs office (located across from Check-in Counter 61).
+You must do this before checking your bags, so given the layout of Athens airport we advise keeping your jewelry in your carry-on.

 VAT rules for Greece and euro minimums